 Adding Other Costs

 To add a cost to your worksheet, click on the Add Other Cost drop-down menu to the right of the section name.
-The choices in the menu are the object codes, in order, followed by “Search all object codes”.
+The choices in the menu are the object codes and descriptions, in ascending order, followed by “Search all object codes”.
 The following image shows the expanded menu.

 When you select an object code from the menu, a new row is added as the first row of the section.
 In the Spend Category field, a menu will display the sub-object codes and descriptions.
 Scroll down and select the appropriate choice.